ashinkarov/agda-stacklang/gpce21-reply.md

 >
 > Minor points
 > -	Ocaml and MetaOcaml should be OCaml and MetaOCaml (capital ‘C’).

+Yes, you are correct, we will fix that.

 > -	Line 531: what is the check mark after ‘proof’?

+This is the name of the proof (function), we will make this explicit in the text.

 > -	Line 540: ‘a dependency’ -> ‘dependency’
 >